 What we have discussed here is literally only the tip of an iceberg.
 There are still several areas and policies to be reviewed properly to maintain and build a healthy remote work environment.
 Policies like health benefits that cover any workplace injuries or such, needs to be revisited and drafted again including the new situations.
 The Income-tax rules which vary among states need to be reviewed and updated.
 Onboarding processes, training procedure, these are all areas that also need to be reviewed.

-Several companies employ people from different countries, they must also consider the labor laws in the respective countries of their employees.
+Several companies employ people from different countries.
+So, they must also consider the labor laws in the respective countries of their employees.
 These are pressing times, and nobody wants to deal with the mess of legal trouble.
 So, have your experts review your company policies and make sure they are updated to accommodate the remote work culture which is becoming the new normal.
 There might not be a return to the old normal any time soon, so it is better to get used to this, adapt to the changes.